zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

     mainerase, progress options, ihex output

 V2.0
-    updateed imlementation, new ctypes backend
+    updated implementation, new ctypes backend

 V2.1
     F2xx support, improved options for funclets

+V2.2
+    added --quiet and --secure.
+Try to use 3rd party MSP430 libraries so that USB adapters can be used.

 References